 Why it happens

 The most common reason why young children will start refusing to poo is because they’ve had a painful experience at some point and are scared of it happening again.
-A traumatic toilet training experience can also be to blame, accidents can make them feel ashamed or upset, leading to the act itself then becoming too overwhelming and they end up avoiding it altogether.
-Or they just don’t like the feeling of pooing on the toilet compared to in a nappy.
+A traumatic toilet training experience can also be to blame, accidents can make them feel ashamed or upset, leading to the act itself then becoming too overwhelming and they end up trying to avoid it altogether.
+Or they just don’t like the feeling of pooing on the toilet compared with in a nappy.

 The trouble with not pooing

-The problem with holding it in, is that water from a stool that’s not passed becomes reabsorbed by the bowel which makes it go hard.
-As more poo is created the stool also becomes bigger, meaning that when the child does eventually go number two it can cause a fissure, tearing or bleeding that is super painful.
-This then feeds their fear of pooing, creating a vicious cycle.
+The problem with holding poo in, is that water from a stool that’s not passed becomes reabsorbed by the bowel which makes it go hard.
+As more poo is created, the stool also becomes bigger, meaning that when the child does eventually go, Number Two is likely going to be firmer and larger than a regular poo.
+This can cause a fissure, tearing or bleeding that is painful and a bit scary.
+And then, of course, this event then feeds the fear of pooing, creating a vicious cycle that can be tricky to break.

-Constipation caused from poo refusal can also result in painful stomach cramps, poor sleep and general irritability or bad behaviour.
+Constipation caused from poo refusal can also result in painful stomach cramps, poor sleep and general irritability or challenging behaviour.

 What you can do